-2.60 One Plus One Programs - Articulation agreements have been developed with several other SUNY colleges.
+- 2.60 One Plus One Programs Articulation agreements have been developed with several other SUNY colleges.
 Students may complete a prescribed first year at one of the colleges stated in the agreements and transfer to Cobleskill to complete a degree program.
-Admission to Cobleskill is contingent upon completing the freshman year with a grade point average of 2.00.
+Admission to Cobleskill is contingent upon completing the first year with a grade point average of 2.00. - 2.65 Transfer Credit Appeals Students may appeal transfer credit evaluation decisions after an official transcript has been evaluated and processed by the Office of the Registrar.
+Appeals can be submitted if a course transfer is denied or a student wants to have it reevaluated for a specific SUNY Cobleskill course or applied to a particular degree requirement.
+The appeal must be made during the student's first semester of enrollment at SUNY Cobleskill.